eclipse-kura/kura/docs/java-application-development/configurable-application.md

 Click **Finish**.

-!!! warning
-    Starting from Kura 3.0, the configuration service will only track "relevant services" that, in their component description files, will provide the ConfigurableComponent or SelfConfigurableComponent interface.
-The old behavior can be restored by setting the  `org.eclipse.kura.core.configuration.legacyServiceTracking` property to true.

-If **Kura 2.1.0 or older versions** are used or the `org.eclipse.kura.core.configuration.legacyServiceTracking` system property is set to true, proceed as follows.

 After the Component class has been created, it will open in the Workspace.
 On the Services tab, click the **Add** button